what is mother wound and how to find healing?

 Healing the mother wound:

-Healing the mother wound can be complex, since it’s probably effecting your current life experience as much as it did when you were a child.
-Also, you need to break taboos, cultural beliefs and social “norms”.
-This healing journey can go two ways, you either get closer to your mom and you establish a healthy relationship, or you create more space.
-This is a difficult truth, when your relationship with your mom continues to hurt you might have to create more space to protect your safety.
+Healing the mother wound can be complex since it’s likely affecting your current life experience just as much as it did when you were a child.
+It also requires breaking taboos, cultural beliefs, and social “norms.”
+This healing journey can go one of two ways: you either grow closer to your mother and establish a healthier relationship, or you create more space.
+This is a difficult truth—when your relationship with your mother continues to cause harm, you may need to create distance to protect your well-being.

-Healing the mother wound starts by questioning and examining your relationship with your mother.
-And you have all the rights to do that.
+Healing the mother wound begins by questioning and examining your relationship with your mother.
+And you have every right to do that.

-The transform the limiting beliefs that you inherited, and replace them with new one.
+Transform the limiting beliefs you inherited and replace them with new ones.

-For example, a limiting belief can be, “Your mom gave you birth you owe her, so you should never say no to her.”
-This can be replaced by, “I came to this planet through my mom/parents, I respect them, and I am allowed to have different opinions from them.”
+For example, a limiting belief might be: “Your mother gave you life, so you owe her and should never say no to her.”
+This can be replaced with: “I came into this world through my mother/parents, I respect them, and I am allowed to have my own boundaries and opinions.”

-Most important step in healing this wound is to take responsibility.
-You need to acknowledge the pain you and your body have endured and take responsibility of healing it.
+The most important step in healing this wound is taking responsibility.
+You need to acknowledge the pain you and your body have endured and take ownership of your healing.

-The ultimate result is that you will have compassion for yourself, and your mom.
-You will accept her for who she is, and you let go of the hope that she “has to” be any different than who she is.
+The ultimate result is developing compassion for both yourself and your mother.
+You will accept her for who she is and let go of the expectation that she has to be different.

-This entire process is very painful; therefore, one critical step is that you grieve you mourn the pain and things that you “would have had” if your life was different.
+This entire process is deeply painful.
+That’s why a critical step is allowing yourself to grieve—to mourn the pain and the things you should have had if your life had been different.

 LET’S PRACTICE: